 How Much Protein Is In Chicken

 The protein count in a portion of chicken is going to change depending on what part of the chicken you eat.
-So will the other macronutrients as well.
+Each cut of meat comes with a different amount of protein, fat, and calories, making each cut useful for different purposes.
+That means the other macronutrients will vary as well.
+So how much protein is in chicken?
 Below is a list of the different parts of a chicken as well as its protein composition per 100 grams of meat.

 Chicken breasts have 31 grams per 100 grams of meat